Sex & Channel Hopping...

 That's an easy task compared with trying to unravel the hardware requirements for a reasonable selection of programming options, but I will have a try anyway.

 There will also be tales aplenty regarding the goings on at the various British regulatory bodies.
-This month I have been following an interesting debate involving the video censors, the British Board of Film Classification (BBFC), and the TV & satellite
+This month I have been following an interesting debate involving the video censors, the British Board of Film Classification (BBFC), and the TV &

-regulators, the Independent Television Commission (ITC).
+satellite regulators, the Independent Television Commission (ITC).

 There currently is an ITC requirement for UK satellite broadcasters, Playboy TV, The Adult Channel and Television X to only broadcast sex material to the standard of the BBFC 18 certificate.
-However, most of the programming that these channels buy in does
+However, most of the programming that these channels buy in

-their broadcast licenses.
+want to jeopardise their broadcast licenses.

 However the BBFC are not content with the mere elimination of explicit detail, they have two further requirements for cuts: